 I was a bit intimidated by the idea of riding a bicycle more than 11 miles in the snow.
 Fortunately, Pete at Downtown Bicycle Rentals made it easy.
 As a video on the shop’s website explains, it’s “the least expensive and most fun thing you can do” in Anchorage.
 Definitely reserve your bike in advance because they sell out.
 The location on 4th Avenue is about a block from the monument to mushers, which marks the official starting spot of the famed Iditarod sled dog race.

 This is probably where I should point out that nearly all the tourist brochures show people having fun in the summer.
 In February you will need to gear up as if spending the day on the ski slopes.
-Think warm parka, long underwear, neck warmer, serious gloves and shoes that can get real traction on snow and ice.
-I wore Salomon hiking shoes, warm and water resistant but more flexible than ski boots.
+Think warm parka, neck warmer, serious gloves and shoes that are waterproof, insulated and can get real traction on snow and ice.

 The Coastal Trail is accessible from two different locations in downtown Anchorage.
 Many people on a time schedule start downtown, do half of the trail, and double back.
 A better option is to get a ride out to Kincaid Park and take the entire trail back into town.
 I started out with high hopes.